Coron D. Evans

 Private Coron D. Evans (born c.
 1844) was an American soldier who fought in the American Civil War.
-Evans received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Sayler's Creek in Virginia on 6 April 1865.
-He was honored with the award on 3 May 1865.
+Evans received the United States' highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Sayler's Creek in Virginia on April 6, 1865.
+He was honored with the award on May 3, 1865.

 Biography

-Evans was born in Jefferson County, Indiana in about 1844.
+Evans was born in Jefferson County, Indiana, in about 1844.
 He enlisted into the 3rd Indiana Cavalry.

 Medal of Honor citation

 Capture of flag of 26th Virginia Infantry (Confederate States of America).